Assured Shorthold Tenancy Agreement 2020

 - How often the rent will be paid

-- How much the deposit will be
+- How deposit paid

 - Reasons you may withhold all or part of the deposit